Helping an Alcoholic Loved One

 Understand Alcoholism

-Observe your loved one’s behaviors and check them against the symptoms of AUD.
-If you believe your loved one is suffering from alcohol addiction, you can take steps to help them seek treatment.
+Educate yourself about AUD and its effects on the brain, behavior, and body.
+Observe your loved one’s behaviors and compare them to AUD symptoms.
+If you suspect alcohol addiction, take steps to help them seek treatment.

 Find Treatment Programs in Your Area